sphericalice/bpre-split-icons/README.md

 ![](relearner.png)
 ![](tm-case.png)

-This repository is a combination of small routines which shows the category icon for a move under the Physical Special Split in relevant UIs, such as the TM Case, Move Reminder, a Pokémon's move summary screen, and in battle.
+This repository is a combination of small routines which shows the category icon for a move under the Physical Special Split in relevant UIs: the TM Case's info section, the Move Relearner's UI, a Pokémon's move summary screen, and in battle.

 #### Assumptions this hack makes